kidk/futurestack2022-terraform/01-terraform-set-up/assignment.md

 To complete this workshop you will need a New Relic account, if you don't have on already you can create it on https://newrelic.com/signup

 The first step in using Terraform is setting up the providers with the right credentials.
-Open `providers.tf` in the local editor (Tab in top left of your screen) to learn more about the providers.
+Open `providers.tf` in the local editor (Tab in top left of your screen) and review the contents of the file to understand how providers in Terraform work, and how you can configure Terraform to use them.

 ![Editor pane](https://raw.githubusercontent.com/kidk/futurestack2022-terraform/main/01-terraform-set-up/editor.png)